mtsmfm/docker-linter-rubocop/README.md

-# linter-docker-rubocop
+# docker-linter-rubocop

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [rubocop](https://github.com/bbatsov/rubocop) on docker.
 It will be used with files that have the “Ruby” syntax.

-You must run a container installed `rubocop` via `docker-compose` because linter-docker-rubocop use `docker exec` to run `rubocop`.
+You must run a container installed `rubocop` via `docker-compose` because docker-linter-rubocop use `docker exec` to run `rubocop`.

 ## Installation